 Magnetic field

 The next thing that would likely happen is that the earth’s magnetic field would stop regenerating and slowly decay over time.
-The earth’s magnetic field is generated by a dynamic rotation effect.
+A dynamic rotation effect generates the earth’s magnetic field.
 The magnetic field plays a huge role in keeping the atmosphere intact.
-This magnetic field also protects the earth from cosmic rays.
+This magnetic field also protects the Earth from cosmic rays.

 Geographical change

 The Earth and Moon settled into a gravitational relationship.
 One of the Moon’s effects causes tides on the Earth.
-But with every tide cycle, the sloshing of Earth’s water exerts a little bit of friction on the Earth’s surface.
+But with every tide cycle, the sloshing of Earth’s water exerts some friction on the Earth’s surface.
 Also, it slows the planet’s rotation ever so slightly.

 Every time the Earth’s rotation slows, the Moon moves further away.
 Tidal friction could eventually slow the Earth significantly, while the laws of physics won’t allow it to stop completely.